sentinel-hub/multi-temporal-super-resolution/README.md

 * `06-train.ipynb` Model training.
 * `07-predict.ipynb`  Predict the model on smaller patchlets.
 * `07b-predict-eopatches.ipynb` Predict the model on whole EOPatches.

+## Acknowledgments
+The code is adapted from [ElementAI's HighResNet code](https://github.com/ElementAI/HighRes-net).
+Refer also to the [published paper](https://arxiv.org/abs/2002.06460)